-Graduation requirements are determined according to the catalog in effect at the time of first enrollment.
-If enrollment is in any credit course and is continuous (at least one course is taken each academic year), then graduation requirements are taken from the catalog in effect at the time of first enrollment.
-To protect initial catalog rights, leaves of absence must be requested and approved in advance of the term for which absence is anticipated.
+Each new bulletin year begins with the summer semester.
+Graduation requirements are determined according to the bulletin in effect at the time of first enrollment.
+If enrollment is in any credit-bearing course and is continuous (at least one course is taken each academic year), then graduation requirements are taken from the bulletin in effect at the time of first enrollment.

-If students take an unapproved break in their studies, graduation requirements are determined according to the catalog in effect at the time of re-entry into continuous enrollment.
-Each new academic year begins with the fall semester.
+To protect initial bulletin rights, leaves of absence must be requested and approved in advance of the term for which absence is anticipated.
+When an unapproved break in enrollment occurs, graduation requirements are determined according to the bulletin in effect at the time of re-entry into continuous enrollment.